-Mr. Grant is a Registered Architect in Arizona, California, Colorado, Florida, Georgia, Hawaii, Idaho, New Mexico, Nevada, North Carolina, Oregon, South Carolina, Texas, Utah, Virginia and Washington; and a general contractor in California.
-Mr. Grant acquired a Master of Architecture and Bachelor of Environmental Design degrees from the University of Colorado.
+Mr. Daniel Grant is a Registered Architect in Arizona, California, Colorado, Florida, Georgia, Hawaii, Idaho, Iowa, Louisiana, Minnesota, Montana, Nebraska, Nevada, New Mexico, North Carolina, Oregon, South Carolina, Texas, Utah, Virginia, and Washington; and a general contractor in California and Nevada.
+Mr. Grant acquired Master of Architecture and Bachelor of Environmental Design degrees from the University of Colorado.

-Mr. Grant has over 45 years of construction-related, design, and planning experience, with 20 of those years in forensic investigations regarding premises liability, property loss, and construction defects.
-He has provided hundreds of slip, trip, and fall premises liability evaluations for casinos, theatres, and nightclubs; hotels, motels, and restaurants; swimming pools and pool decks; grocery and convenience stores; retail and office buildings; parking lots and parking garages; landscaping, parks and activity centers; and residences.
-During the assessment of premises liability, he specializes in determining the standard of care, industry standards, applicable codes and standards, and reasonable notice.
+Mr. Grant has over 47 years of construction-related, design, and planning experience, with 22 of those years in forensic investigations regarding premises liability, property loss, and construction defects.
+He has provided hundreds of slip, trip, and fall premises liability evaluations for casinos, theatres, and nightclubs; hotels, motels, and restaurants; swimming pools and pool decks; grocery and convenience stores; retail and office buildings; parking lots and parking garages; and landscaping, parks, and activity centers.
+During the assessment of premises liability, he specializes in determining the standard of care, applicable codes and standards, and reasonable notice.

-He has determined the cause and origin of property damage assessments and provided construction defect analysis for thousands of structures which include hotels, motels, and restaurants; swimming pools and pool decks; gas stations and auto dealerships; retail and office buildings; library, educational, and ecclesiastical facilities; industrial, warehouse, and storage buildings; single-family, multi-family, and manufactured homes; daycare centers and convalescent homes; animal hospitals, equestrian centers, ranches, and farms.
-During his assessment and causation analysis, he has evaluated building envelope, component installation, construction integrity and sequencing, materials evaluation, and product compatibility.
-Mr. Grant specializes in identifying applicable codes and standards, substandard construction, deterioration, and maintenances.
-Investigations include rain, snow, wind, hail, lightning strikes, hurricanes and tornados; soils and drainage; waterproofing and flashing integration; cracks, deterioration, displacement, exposure and maintenance of roof tiles, asphalt shingle, modified bitumen, mineral, built-up-roofs, slate, metal, EPDM, TPO, and SPF roof systems; stability of retaining, CMU and masonry walls; stucco, wood, vinyl, and metal cladding; and HVAC and plumbing.
+He has determined the cause and origin of property damage assessments and provided construction defect analysis for thousands of structures which include hotels, motels, and restaurants; swimming pools and pool decks; gas stations and auto dealerships; retail and office buildings; library, educational, and ecclesiastical facilities; industrial, warehouse, and storage buildings; single-family, multi-family, and manufactured homes; daycare centers and convalescent homes; animal hospitals, and equestrian centers, ranches, and farms.
+He has evaluated building envelope, installation, construction integrity and sequencing, materials evaluation, and product compatibility.
+Investigations include rain, snow, wind, hail, lightning strikes, hurricanes, tornados, soils and drainage, waterproofing and flashing integration, cracks, displacement, and maintenance at several types of roof and wall systems.